frederic-perez/Cardiac-electrophysiology/glossary.md

 __thromboembolism__ _n_ The blocking of a blood vessel by a blood clot dislodged from its site of origin.
 __transmural myocardial infarction__ _n_ Infarction that involves the whole thickness of the heart muscle from endocardium to epicardium.
 __transmural necrosis__ _n_ _A symptom‐to‐balloon time of >121 minutes causes a high grade of transmural necrosis._
+__transseptal approach__ _n_ Two ways to reach the LV: in the _transseptal approach_, the doctor inserts the catheter into the LV through veins, starting in the upper leg; in the _retrograde approach_, the doctor inserts the catheter through a small artery in the upper leg.
+The catheter travels through the aorta to reach the LV.
 __transseptal puncture__ _n_ _The LA is the most difficult cardiac chamber to access percutaneously.
 Although it can be reached via the LV and mitral valve, manipulation of catheters that have made two 180° turns is cumbersome.
 The transseptal puncture permits a direct route to the LA via the intra-atrial septum and systemic venous system._
 __transseptal__ _adj_ Extending or performed through or across a septum.
 __tricuspid regurgitation__ _n_ Backflow of blood from the right ventricle into the right atrium, owing to imperfect functioning of the tricuspid valve.